austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 While I have previously used Arduino in several college projects, I wanted to gain experience with a more industry-relevant microcontroller.
 I decided on the STM32 for its large support community and the extensive IDE.

 In order to balance, this device relies on the conservation of angular momentum.
-The weighted flywheel is the key component of the design.
+The weighted flywheel is the key component of this design.
 As the flywheel's speed changes, it generates a reaction torque that alters the orientation of the device.
 A brushless motor is coupled to the flywheel to control its speed.
 Similar reaction wheels are commonly used in spacecraft to control orientation.